aws/aws-eks-best-practices/content/security/docs/iam.md

 }
 ```

-> No Access Entries are available since the example created a cluster without the cluster creator admin permission, which is the only default entry.
+> No Access Entries are available when the cluster is created without the cluster creator admin permission, which is the only entry created by default.

 ## Recommendations